 - This class is really about composition, analyzing music of the great composers in many different styles and using what you discover and skills we will develop to compose.
 “Music theory” is like learning a language – learning the how and why of music construction plus many of the skills necessary to compose your own music.
 Success on the AP Exam is a by-product of this process.

 - You take this class because it’s FUN if you do it right, which is what I will teach you.

 - You will learn not only the aural skills necessary to write-down something you hear, but how to hear something that is written WITHOUT resorting to playing it first.
-You will learn the “construction” skills for composition, how to write for each instrument and voice, how to combine and balance pitches to create melodies, chords, phrases and entire compositions and much, much, much much more!
+You will learn the “construction” skills for composition, how to write for each instrument and voice, how to combine and balance pitches to create melodies, chords, phrases and entire compositions and much, much, much, much more!

-- You will grow as musician.
+- You will grow as a musician.
 ALL the material we cover will enhance your experience as a musician, no matter what your ultimate goal, professional musician or sitting in your room singing alone.

 - Just follow my instructions for 10 months.
 It will take every minute of every class to cover all the material.